 You can make these sitting in the garden or on a garden wall whilst chatting to your friends.. all you need is a piece of ribbon and some lavender… and I did just that when our playdate arrived!

-3. Keep going round and round until you get to the bottom.
+3. Once all the stems are folded over, keep weaving the ribbon in and out of the steps.
+Keep going round and round until you get to the bottom.

 4. When you get to the bottom, just wrap the ribbon round the stems and tie.
-Leave a length of ribbon for hanging in cupboards if desired.
-Done!
+Leave the end of the ribbon for hanging in cupboards if desired.
+Or wrap them around the stems to make a “neat” wand.
+And done!

 What do you think?
 Lovely, no?